angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 through your deck and doesn't see any {r}x dual for example, they may not be prepared for Red-Elemental Blasts in game 2.

-The final option is the simplest which is to just shove it all in the main deck.
+The final option is the simplest which is to just shove it all in the maindeck.
 You would unlikely want both {U}x and {B}x duals of both colours so again, one is normally a secondary splash and the other a tertiary.
 I currently run 4 colour no {W} and have the following land configuration: